centreon/centreon-documentation/en/integrations/plugin-packs/procedures/network-versa-snmp.md

 ### Device Configuration

 The SNMP agent must be configured and running on the Versa Networks device.
-Please refer to the manufacturer documentation to achieve this
+Please refer to the manufacturer documentation to achieve this.

 ### Network flows